kresowe/flags/README.md

 ### Model selection, validation and training

 The logistic regression was chosen as a machine learning model.
+The task is a multiclass classification.
+There are 206 classes (number of countries).

 The accuracy was used as a metric.
 Namely, it is defined as the fraction of correct predictions in the randomly selected test / validation set.
+I note that, because of the new samples production mechanism, the classes are balanced, i.e., there are 41 samples per class.

 The nested cross-validation was used because of the relatively small amount of data w.r.t. number of classes.
 The model performance with different values of the regularization hyperparameter was assessed.